eyeson-team/api/content/api-reference/index.md

   - Authorization: <YOUR_API_KEY>
 ```

-Any other communication with the API requires an user-based authorization,
+Any other communication with the API requires user-based authorization.
-therefor an active room and user that are identified by an `access_key`.
+Meaning: an active room and user identified by an `access_key`.
 The
-access key is provided in the resource endpoint, no additional headers needed.
+access key is provided by the resource endpoint, no additional headers needed.

 ## eyeson Room